gstanden/orabuntu-lxc/README.md

 #  More Detailed: Install Orabuntu-LXC v7.0.0-alpha ELENA

 Note:  This "More Detailed" documentation section below still needs update for v7.0.0-alpha ELENA.
 The preceding above "Quick Start" sections are already updated for v7.0.0-alpha ELENA.
+Much of the info below is correct and relevant, so read on, but I haven't reviewed it carefully for the v7.0.0-alpha ELENA documentation updates.

 An administrative non-root user account is required (such as the install account).
 The non-root user needs to have "sudo ALL" privilege.